paul-pharoah/breast-til/README.md

 area_all_til_halo	-     percentage of all tissue occupied by TIICs from halo algorithm
 area_stroma_til_halo -	percentage of stroma occupied by TIICs from halo algorithm
 area_tumour_til_halo	- percentage of tumour occupied by TIICs from halo algorithm

-The third data set is derived from the two primary data sets

-**imputed_data.csv** includes the merged non-imputed data and ten imputed data sets at each of six minimum area (mm2) thresholds for exclusion of core level data.
-Each data set at each threshold comprises one row per case with TIIC scores based on the mean value for multiple cores.
-Thus the total number of rows is 81810  - 12,285 cases x 11 imputed data sets x 6 thresholds.

-.imp	-    	    imputation number (0 is non-imputed data)
-.id	-	          patient identifier
-threshold	-	    minimum area (mm2) threshold for inclusion or core data site -          variable use to adjust by study where studies with few events are pooled
-enter -		      time from diagnosis to study entry
-fu_15	-		      follow-up in years censored at 15
-br_15	-		      breast cancer death censored at 15 years
-age1	derived - variable: age at diagnosis as fractional polynomial function (see a)
-age2	derived - variable: age at diagnosis as fractional polynomial function (see a)
-grade	-		      tumour grade
-size -			    tumour size (mm)
-nodes	 -		    number positive regional nodes
-er -		        estrogen receptor status
-pr -            progesterone receptor status
-her2	-			    her2 status
-all_CD8		-	    (see b)
-stroma_CD8      (b)
-tumour_CD8 -	  (b)
-all_CD20 -      (b)
-stroma_CD20	-   (b)
-tumour_CD20	-   (b)
-all_CD163	-     (b)
-stroma_CD163 -	(b)
-tumour_CD163 -	(b)
-all_FOXP3		-   (b)
-stroma_FOXP3 -	(b)
-tumour_FOXP3 -	(b)

-(b) 	calculated as described in manuscript methods

-(b) 	mean standardised log percentage area TIIC all/stroma/tumour and CD163, CD20, CD8, FOXP3